 The food system is a complex network of interconnected activities and sectors that grow, manufacture, transport, sell, prepare and dispose of food.
 It encompasses a great variety of enterprises with varying capacities and financing needs.
-Since 2004, Reinvestment Fund has pioneered a comprehensive approach to strengthening food systems to improve access to healthy food and economic opportunity in the food sector for underserved communities.
-Our approach includes:
+A wide number of people, products, and places contribute to, and are affected by, our food system.

 Food Systems Financing

-Data and Analysis
+Data & Analysis

+For over a decade, we have worked with policymakers and advocates recommending smart, sustainable ways to invest in food systems and local economies nationwide.
 Partnering with PolicyLink and The Food Trust, we convene a network of stakeholders to share ideas and best practices to build robust and equitable food systems.
 Our partnership includes a resource portal, HealthyFoodAccess.org, that synthesizes data and information to support the successful planning and implementation of food systems policies, programs, and projects.

 We also lead ReFresh, a national Community Development Financial Institution (CDFI) partnership that is expanding capacity and extending the geography served by healthy food financing programs.
 It includes 18 CDFI partners, both urban and rural, and most of the largest national practitioners.